modevx/idea-lifecycle/README.md

 </div>

+_This repo started as a personal reference, so a lot of the notes & wording are directed at me.
+The goal though is to document my process as it evolves.
+That said, I broke the resources down by project lifecycle phase._

 1. [`Find & Validate`](#find) _high-potential mobile app opportunities_
 2. [`Visualize`](#visualize) _an engaging UI, intuitive UX & project roadmap_
 3. [`Build`](#build) _a bare minimum, user-testable v1_